sblauth/cashocs/docs/source/demos/optimal_control/doc_iterative_solvers.rst

     	['ksp_max_it', 100],
     ]

-This corresponds to a list of lists, where the inner ones have either 1 or 2 entries, which correspond to the command line options for PETSc.
+This is a list of lists, where the inner ones have either 1 or 2 entries, which correspond to the command line options for PETSc.
 For a detailed documentation of the possibilities, we refer to the `PETSc documentation <https://www.mcs.anl.gov/petsc/documentation/index.html>`_.
 Of particular interest are the pages for the
 `Krylov solvers <https://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/KSP/index.html>`_ and `Preconditioners